Need an inspection for a project?

 INFORMATION NECESSARY WHEN APPLYING FOR A BUILDING PERMIT: Information necessary for the Inspections division to do a proper job of plan review and to help the project go smoothly are as follows:

 1. Completed Application for permit

-2. 2 copies of site plan or survey
+2. 1 hard copy and PDF of site plan or survey

 Remember the purpose of the plan review is for the inspector to use his or her experience to inform you of potential problems or make suggestions, so the more information shown on the plans the more likely your project will be successful.

 MINIMUM PLAN DETAIL NECESSARY FOR A PROPER PLAN REVIEW: The following text and sample drawings show the minimum detail expected so the permit process can proceed smoothly.
 Plans do not need to be professionally drawn but should include all of the information requested.
 The application for permit can be filled out at the time you drop off your plans.
 Permits can usually be handled by stopping in at city hall or by mail.